adebisidammyy-sketch/medisure-soc-phishing-investigation/README.md

 UserClicked link (proxy)Contacted attacker IP (firewall)Failed login, Russia (auth)alice@medisurehealthnetwork.comYesYes–bob@medisurehealthnetwork.comYes–Yescarol@medisurehealthnetwork.com–Yes (x2)–

 Two of three staff accounts clicked the malicious link within the same day it arrived.
-One follow-on login attempt from a foreign IP failed — no successful unauthorized access.
+One follow-on login attempt from a foreign IP failed, no successful unauthorized access.

 Note: firewall log entries in this dataset carry src_ip but not a user field, so Carol's exposure only surfaces by cross-referencing src_ip against proxy/auth logs manually a data quality gap worth flagging on its own.